tatsuyafujisaki/kotlin-playground/README.md

 * Use `error()` rather than `throw IllegalStateException()` for simplicity.
 * Mark a function with `suspend` rather than call a coroutine builder inside the function.

-# How to show the name of the current thread and the name of the current coroutine
-* `Thread.currentThread().name`
-  * shows the name of the current thread without condition.
-  * shows the name of the current coroutine after the following preparation:
-    * IntelliJ IDEA > Menu bar > Run > Edit Configurations > Configurations > VM options > add `-Dkotlinx.coroutines.debug`.

 # Difference between intArrayOf() and arrayOf()
 ```kotlin
 intArrayOf(1, 2, 3) // IntArray (int[] in Java)